 Location.
 39° 19.554′ N, 84° 42.845′ W. Marker is in Shandon, Ohio, in Butler County.
-Marker is on Cincinnati-Brookville Road (Ohio Route 126), on the right when traveling east.
-Touch for map.
+Marker is on Cincinnati-Brookville Road (Ohio Route 126), on the right when traveling east Touch for map.
 Marker is about 50 feet east of the Morgan Township Fire Department's Shandon Station.
 Marker is in this post office area: Shandon OH 45063, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are Founding Members of the Morgan Township Fire Department (approx. 1.8 miles away); 1858 Morgan Township House / Copperheadism in Butler County (approx. 3.2 miles away); Dunlap's Station (approx. 4 miles away); Bethel Chapel 1815- 1873 (approx. 5.7 miles away); Bethel Chapel (approx. 5.7 miles away); Birthplace of William Bebb (approx. 5.7 miles away); Bunker Hill / Dog Town (approx. 6.4 miles away); Bunker Hill Universalist Church/Bunker Hill Cemetery (approx. 6.6 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Founding Members of the Morgan Township Fire Department (approx. 1.8 miles away); 1858 Morgan Township House / Copperheadism in Butler County (approx. 3.2 miles away); Dunlap's Station (approx. 4 miles away); Bethel Chapel 1815- 1873 (approx. 5.7 miles away); Bethel Chapel (approx. 5.7 miles away); Birthplace of William Bebb (approx. 5.7 miles away); Bunker Hill / Dog Town (approx. 6.4 miles away); Bunker Hill Universalist Church/Bunker Hill Cemetery (approx. 6.6 miles away).

 Also see . . .
 Benjamin Chidlaw and Paddy's Run.
 (Submitted on November 2, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.)